EmployeeOnDollar/rainbow/README.md

 # rainbow
-barChar.py draws a rainbow flag
+barChar.py draws a rainbow flag by using horizontal bar chart in matplotlib.pyplot